ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

             print("Ring {}: Outside of RCP data range - no value for F_fric given".format(ir))

     # Now print out the data in a format that can be copy/pasted into input option *282.
-    print("'*282  Momentum loss - ring specification                 '")
+    print("'+242  Friction factor for momentum loss formula          '  1.0        # Default behavior is no momentum losses") print("'*282  Momentum loss - ring specification                 '")
     print("' ' '  Momentum loss - ring specification (dummy line)    '")
     print("'  Ring   Ffric1     L1  Ffric2      L2    Number of rows:'  {}          # Only these rings have momentum losses".format(len(fric_needed)))